DataScience-Skills/SQL_Challenge/README.md

 Bootcamp: UTA-VIRT-DATA-PT-02-2023-U-LOLC-MWTH(B) Challenge 9

+Brief summary paragraph of which skills this project/challenge is showing.

 This challenge showcases SQL skills.
 It is divided into four parts:
 - **Data**
 - **Data Modeling**